 Statutory Sick Pay Guide

-Whenever an employee is off sick from work you should enter this onto the system.
-To do this follow the steps below:
+Whenever an employee is off sick from work you should enter this onto the system by following the steps below:

 1. Click on the employee's name.